-These little Ikea coasters turned jewelry dishes from DIYS.com are perfect for this.
-They are cute, add to the decor in your room and are perfect for very small items.
+These little Ikea coasters turned jewelry and ring dishes from DIYS.com are perfect for this.
+They are cute, add to the décor in your room and are perfect for very small items.

 If you need an easy way to store your paintbrushes or even your makeup brushes, the pretty white Ikea plant pots are perfect.

-Fill them with sand and stick your brushes in handle side down.
+Fill them with sand and stick your brushes in the handle side down.